 A good immersion blender—also known as a hand blender or stick blender—can complement a well-equipped kitchen, offering a convenient alternative to dragging out a big, lumbering stand mixer just to whip a little cream for a slice of pie, or to make a one-egg batch of mayonnaise for a sandwich.
 A great immersion blender can replace expensive and bulky kitchen tools, giving you similar performance at a fraction of the footprint.
-Although I don't want to live without a jar blender or stand mixer if I can help it, it's nice not to have to break those things out just to blend a smoothie or make a homemade mayo.
+Although I don't want to live without a countertop blender or stand mixer if I can help it, it's nice not to have to break those things out just to blend a smoothie or make a homemade mayo.

 Our Favorites, at a Glance

 The Powerhouse: All-Clad Stainless Steel Immersion Blender

 The sleek design tapers near the top, making it easy to grip and maneuver, although it was the weightiest model we tested.
 With easy-to-read arrows illustrating which direction to turn in to twist off the blending shaft, it's a cinch to clean and store.

 Blending on a Budget: Hamilton Beach 2-Speed Hand Blender